The 46 Best Gifts for Travelers, According to Travel Experts

 Buy now: $395, farwestcollective.com

 It’s tempting to steal hotel bathrobes, especially when they’re as beautiful as the marbled silk robes at Hotel Saint Vincent in New Orleans.
-Now you can buy them online through hotelier Liz Lambert’s Far West Collective retail shop.
-They’re one-size fits most, come in three different colors, and are machine washable.
+Now you can buy these unisex designs online through hotelier Liz Lambert’s Far West Collective retail shop.
+They are machine washable and sized to fit most people.

 Blue rubber clog